cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

   - [Turn radius calculator](https://member.fis-ski.com/skicalc.htm)

 ### Ski Profile

   Traditionally, skis have a convex profile called "camber".
   A camber profile allows for a skier to apply an even amount of pressure along the edge of the ski in a turn.
-  Also, skis with camber

   A concave profile is called "reverse camber" or "rocker", like the feet of a rocking chair.

   The ski's profile is influenced on the design of the ski press.
-TODO add link to ski press section?

 ### Ski Thickness/Taper

-  Also known as a ski's "flex" or "flex pattern"
+  Also known as a ski's "flex" or "flex pattern".
   When viewing the skis from the side, you will see that the ski is thickest in the middle and thins out as you move to each tip.

   The thickness of the material used in the ski determines its logitudinal flex.
   A stiffer ski will be more stable at speed, while softer skis are more forgiving when applying turning force.
-  - TODO "Flex pattern"

-4. Mounting location
+### Ski Binding Mounting Point

-  - The mounting location is the area where the skier's boots attach to the skis.
+  The mounting point is the area where the skier's boots attach to the skis via the bindings.
-  This can range from the true center of the ski, to being ~10cm back from the center of the ski.
+  This location can range from ~10cm behind the center of the ski, to the true center of the ski.

+  A mounting point farther back from the center of the ski shifts the skiers weight back.
+  This allows for more "float" in powder, but results in turns being harder to initiate.

+  A mounting point further forward allows for the skier to initiate turns with less effort.
+  Skis with forward mounting points feel "shorter".

+  Park skiers prefer center mounted (or close to center mounted) skis.
-  - Center mounted or "Twin tip" skis allow the skier to more easily ski "switch" or backwards.
+  This allows the skier to more easily ski backwards or "switch".

-  The center of mass and pivot point is at the middle of the ski.
-  -
-6. Material Choice
+### Material Choice

+  TODO
   - Heavy wood charging ski
   - Light wood floaty/touring specific
   - Damp vs. poppy
   - Buttery

-9. Tip shape
+## Ski Parameters Are Coupled

-Note: Many of the paramaters you modify in the ski design will change other parameters.
+Most of the paramaters you modify in a ski's design will change other parameters.

+Some examples:
-For example, ski width and ski length are coupled with the turn radius.
+  - Ski width and ski length are coupled with the turn radius.

-If you widen a skis design while keeping the same length, the turn radius will be larger.
+  - If you widen a ski's design while keeping the same length, the turn radius will be larger.
-If you lenghten a ski but keep the width the same, the turn radius will also be larger.
+  - If you lenghten a ski but keep the width the same, the turn radius will also be larger.

-If you own a pair of skis you enjoy riding, it can be helpful to study how these parameters affect the ride.
-Note how you would modify that pair of skis' parameters in a new ski design.

-There's really no right or wrong choice for each of these parameters.

 I'll cover more in-depth ski design tips in the [Designing in CAD Software] TODO section.

-### Where to Start?
+## There's Too Many Parameters to Change - Where to Start?

-The amount of paramaters available to modify can lead to decision fatigue.
+The amount of design decisions at this step can lead to decision fatigue.
+There's really no right or wrong choice for each of the parameters.
+I tended to scrutinize over each detail in my design, but it turned out not to matter.
+There's a large margin of acceptable error.
+A ski will ride fine if it looks like a ski.

 A good place to start is to examine a pair of skis you enjoy riding.

-What do you like about the skis?
+#### What do you like about the skis?

-Ease of turning, playfulness, and TODO are some factors to consider.
+Ease of turning and playfulness could be some factors to consider.

-What would you like to change?
+#### What would you like to change about the skis?

 Do the skis become unstable at speed?
 Have the skis "washed out" on a turn because they were too flexible?

-The best way to try different skis is to visit your local resort's "demo day".
+#### Demo Days

+I recommend extending the idea of looking at your own skis by attending a ski resort's "demo day".
-Manufacturers bring many models of skis for riders to test.
+On a demo day, manufacturers bring many models of skis for riders to test.
+Try riding a ski that's entirely different than the one you currently own.
 Take notes when you're riding the skis.
 Talk to the representatives to get their opinion on what they like.

 #### Example Skis

-What type of skis would you like to ride?
+TODO flesh out?

 Fast-turning skis to rip through groomers?
 Use a smaller turn radius.